pegnet/pegnet-compose/README.md

 PegNet Compose leverages Docker Compose to help you start and manage a PegNet miner.

-_NOTE: PegNet Compose is currently configured to join the PegNet testnet.
-This will be updated when mainnet is launched._

 ## Requirements

 -   [Docker Engine 1.13.0+](https://docs.docker.com/install/)